Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
+- [07/2025] Our paper "Advanced Multi-Target Navigation Using  ADD-RRVS with Double Q-Learning" has been accepted by <b>ICIA 2025</b>!

 - [06/2025] Our paper "A Neural Network Approach to Image-Based Navigation and Localization" recognized with Honorable Mentions award at 2025 IJCNN conference!

 - [05/2025] Our two papers have been accepted by <b>IEEE MWSCAS 2025</b>.
 Congratulations, Justin!